News / Record Keeping That Actually Helps Your Breedin...

 - No validation means errors creep in

-- No relationships between data (pairing records don't automatically link to offspring)
+- No relationships between data (pairing records do not automatically link to offspring)

 - No mobile access (or clunky mobile access)